 fn first_word(s: &String) -> ?

 This function, first_word, takes a &String as an argument.
 We don’t want ownership, so this is fine.
 But what should we return?
 We don’t really have a way to talk about part of a string.
-We could return the index of the end of the word, though.
-Let’s try that:
+However, we could return the index of the end of the word.
+Let’s try that as shown in Listing 4-10:

 Filename: src/main.rs